 The scope of protection order terms can vary, but generally these are some of the common terms:

 -No contact, including emails, phone calls, letters, etc.

 -No removal of children from an area or from the state

 The judge will set the terms of the restraining order and generally they are not meant to be unreasonable but to insure your safety and that of each family member.

-There are legal options and remedies available for individuals and families confronted with domestic violence.
-There are different types of restraining orders, such as emergency protective orders and preliminary protective orders.
-An emergency protective order goes into effect immediately.
-It is usually used when police respond to domestic violence calls.
+There are legal options and remedies available for individuals and families confronted with domestic abuse and violence.
+There are different types of restraining orders, such as emergency protective orders, and preliminary protective orders.
+An emergency protective order goes into effect immediately and is usually put in place when police respond to domestic violence calls.

 Preliminary protective orders can be issued when you apply for a protective order and will stay in effect until a court hearing is held and a protective order is issued.

-Click to read more about our Practice Areas and consultation fees.
+Click to read more about our other Practice Areas and consultation fees.

 Contact the Law office of Jennifer D. Oram-Smith at (757) 226-0141 to set up a confidential legal consultation.